 Spend a few hours or an entire day just wandering the cobblestone streets of the old city.
 This section of Quebec City is still surrounded by its old fort walls complete with lookout towers and canons facing the St. Lawrence River.
 Filled with sidewalk cafe’s, restaurants, souvenir shops and boutiques its the perfect way to spend a summer day.
 I truly felt like I had been transported to Europe while exploring this beautiful area, as the buildings and atmosphere remind me of my travels in Europe.

 2) Ride the Funicular

 Make your way through the beautiful old city all the way down to the St.Lawrence River.
-Rather than making the steep climb back up, take a 2 min ride on the historical funicular which drops you off right in front of the stunning castle-like Chateau Frontenac.
+Rather than making the steep climb back up, take a 2 min ride on the historical funicular!
+It will drop you off right in front of the stunning, castle-like Chateau Frontenac.